BG-legacy/HabitChain/backend/DEPLOYMENT_GUIDE.md

 3. Test database connectivity independently
 4. Review the troubleshooting section above
 5. Check the health endpoint for application status
+6. Use the deployment script (`./deploy.sh`) for automated deployment

 ## Files Modified for Deployment

-- `Program.cs`: Updated with better error handling and HTTPS configuration
+- `Program.cs`: Updated with better error handling, HTTPS configuration, and improved seeding
 - `Dockerfile`: Optimized for production deployment
 - `docker-compose.prod.yml`: Production-specific configuration
-- `appsettings.Production.json`: Production settings
+- `appsettings.Production.json`: Production settings with multiplexing disabled
-- `DbSeeder.cs`: Improved error handling and transaction support
+- `DbSeeder.cs`: Improved error handling, deterministic GUIDs, and transaction support
+- `deploy.sh`: Automated deployment script with health checks

+## Deployment Notes

+- The application is now resilient to database seeding issues
+- Duplicate key errors are handled gracefully and don't prevent startup
+- All seed data uses deterministic GUIDs for consistency
+- Multiplexing is disabled to prevent transaction conflicts
+- The application will continue to start even if seeding fails